 In an article posted today on Scientific American, Anne Skomorosky, likens the experience of accidental awareness to that of the experiences described by Betty and Barney Hill, the first reported alien abductees.

 Betty and Barney Hill made news in 1961 when they reported being abducted by strange beings in Franconia Notch, New Hampshire.
-They describe watching a light in the sky as they traveled home from a trip.
-After awhile they thought they had lost it, when suddenly it was blocking their path in the road.
+They describe watching a light in the sky as they travelled home from a trip.
+After a while, they thought they had lost it when suddenly it was blocking their path in the road.
 They then cannot account for a period of time after this.
 These details were not included in Skomorowsky’s theory.
 However, what the Hills remembered about the event under hypnosis was.

 An excerpt of Betty’s hypnosis transcript included in Skomorowsky’s article describes a medical examination, “So then they roll me over on my back, and the examiner has a long needle in his hand.
 And I see the needle.
 And it’s bigger than any needle that I’ve ever seen.”